Standing Committee on European Integration (Armenia): Activities

+On 18 July 2014, committee members held a joint conference with the EU Advisory Group to the Republic of Armenia.
+The event was aimed at identifying how the Standing Committee could improve its role in the EU integration process.

+On 1 April 2019, committee members participated in an Eastern Partnership meeting in Romania.
+Delegates from Armenia, Georgia, and Moldova participated in discussions regarding issues facing Europe and relations of Eastern Partnership members with the EU.
+Arman Yeghoyan stated, "I emphasized that Armenia is doing the reforms started, most of which coincide with the agenda that the EU had with us, not to get encouragement from the EU, but based on the demands of our citizens.
+This is our vision, and the EU can be a part of those reforms, which, I believe, will also have a spreading effect in the countries of the Eastern Partnership."

-On 29 December 2020, committee members met with EU Ambassador to Armenia Andrea Wiktorin.
+On 29 December 2020, committee members met with former EU Ambassador to Armenia Andrea Wiktorin.
 The participants of the meeting discussed a wide range of issues, in particular, the prospects of deepening Armenia–EU cooperation.

 On 24 October 2021, Arman Yeghoyan held a meeting with members of the Italian senate.
 The sides discussed further developing inter-parliamentary ties and economic activities between Italy, the EU, and Armenia.

 In January 2022, members of the Greek Parliament held meetings with the committee and discussed increasing cooperation in various sectors.

 In February 2022, the committee ratified Armenia's membership in Horizon Europe.

 On 1 November 2022, members of the committee held a meeting with members of the European Parliament in Yerevan.
 A wide range of issues were discussed including expanding Armenia–European Union relations and maintaining stability in the Caucasus region.

 On 23 February 2023, Arman Yeghoyan held a meeting with the Deputy of the European Parliament, François Alfons.
 Alfons stated, "The European Parliament is interested in the activities of the Standing Committee on European Integration" and emphasized the work done by the latter with various EU bodies.
 The possibility of joint programs in different formats were discussed.
 It was also emphasized that the role and importance of the Standing Committee on European Integration is increasing daily.

+On 9 March 2023, the 3rd session of the EU-Armenia Parliamentary Partnership Committee was held in Brussels.
+Arman Yeghoyan noted significant results following the meeting, most notably, a statement was passed by the European Parliament committee.
+The statement called for increasing cooperation between the European Parliament and the National Assembly of Armenia, supported peace between Armenia and Azerbaijan following the border crisis and called on Azerbaijani troops to withdraw from occupied Armenian territory, called on Azerbaijan to end the blockade of Artsakh, and called on the European Council to initiate visa liberalization dialogue with Armenia to allow Armenian citizens visa-free access to the EU's Schengen Area.